tigerfarm/work/studio/voicemail/README.md

 ### Import Option

 When creating a new Studio flow, you have the option to Import from JSON.
-You can my sample JSON definition:
+You can import (copy and paste) my sample JSON definition:
 [Studio-VoicemailSMS.json](Studio-VoicemailSMS.json).

 Once imported, in the flow, click the connect_call_1 widget, and set who to forward the call to, for example, your mobile phone number.